|

 Ron would send an advance party to race circuits to paint and fettle the McLaren pit garages to an appropriate standard.
 This underlined the entire Dennis philosophy - he imposed his standards on the pit garages, he did not accept those of the circuit owner.
 In the same way, a car's bodywork is not polished between races, the paint is likely to be stripped off and the whole body painted again from scratch.

-It is this instance on standards which impresses McLaren's sponsors (sorry, corporate partners) and that in turn ensures both the team's prosperity and its continued success.
+It is this insistence on standards which impresses McLaren's sponsors (sorry, corporate partners) and that in turn ensures both the team's prosperity and its continued success.

-Despite an exciting driver line-up comprising David Coulthard, now in his seventh year with the Woking outfit, and Finnish charger Kimi Raikkonen, McLaren failed to live up to its promise.
-After just a couple of races it was clear that the MP4-17 was no match for Ferrari 2001 car, as used in the first couple of races, far less the 2002 version.
+Despite an exciting driver line-up comprising David Coulthard, then in his seventh year with the Woking outfit, and Finnish charger Kimi Raikkonen, McLaren failed to live up to its promise.
+After just a couple of races it was clear that the MP4-17 was no match for Ferrari's 2001 car, as used in the first couple of races, far less the 2002 version.

 For 2003 McLaren retained the same line-up, though the new MP4-18 wasn't expected to make its debut until Imola at the earliest.
 At least, that was the plan.